giaplee/python_gmap_fullstack/README.md

 **`Purpose:`**
 - This demo project help you can understand how to implement google map api in a backend REST API to reuse it in other way by you
 - At here, we know how to build a REST API with Flask or FastAPI with Python language
-- Logic is very simple: we build and expose a api endpoint which will helps the user can search and get a specific phone number (might includes place name, address) from an inputted address or place name on the website with an input box.
+- Logic is very simple: we build and expose an api endpoint which will helps the user can search and get a specific phone number (might includes place name, address) from an inputted address or place name on the website with an input box.
 - This is a sample for the result from our API:
 -- Eg. The user search the phone with this address: Computer History Museum Mountain View USA
 ```json